ant-design/ant-design/docs/spec/buttons.en-US.md

 <img class="preview-img no-padding bad" align="right" src="https://gw.alipayobjects.com/mdn/rms_08e378/afts/img/A*238RTb4kaPwAAAAAAAAAAABkARQnAQ" alt="Don't" description="Should use verb">

-Labels should clearly indicate to users what would happend when buttons got clicked.
+Labels should clearly indicate to users what would happen when buttons got clicked.

 - Should use verb (except dropdown buttons)
 - Should be relevant to the context and be concise.

 Ant Design use "OK / Cancel" as default label, but you could still use below methods to customize the label text:

-- Desicrbe action result.
+- Describe the action result.

   > Publish, Login, Register.